Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 Until the next time.

 [^CoMo]: Collaborative modelling is an approach experts, practitioners, and end-users, work together to create, refine, and validate models.
 Leveraging the diverse perspectives and expertise of the participants to enhance the model's accuracy, relevance, and usability.
 By involving a wide range of contributors,it fosters a deeper understanding of complex systems and promotes shared ownership of the outcomes.
+(Adapted from https://www.michael-ploed.com/collaborative-modeling)